 As with many of The Asylums films, they are cast with former names now eking out careers in B movies.
 Top-billed is Tara Reid who once came to fame in American Pie (1999) and has since maintained a career that has placed more prominence on being a Hollywood party girl.
 Here she gives a performance that shows she either regards the film around her in disdain or else has turned up on set with the coked-out zombiefication of a Lindsay Lohan just before nobody would employ her.
 The unknown Cassie Scerbo in fact gives a much more determined and engaged performance than Reid does.
 For all her top-billing, Reid in fact gets a backseat role and most of the real acting is done by Ian Ziering, the former star of Beverly Hills 90210 (1990-2000), who plays admirably seriously and intently considering the intentional absurdity of the exercise.

 Anthony C. Ferrante is a former makeup effects supervisor who has worked on numerous B horror films such as The Dentist (1996), Faust: Love of the Damned (2000) and Arachnid (2001), among others.
-He made his directorial debut with the haunted house film Boo (2005), a genuine bad movie, and went onto Headless Horseman (2007) and The Asylums Hansel and Gretel (2013).
+He made his directorial debut with the haunted house film Boo (2005), a genuine bad movie, and went onto Headless Horseman (2007) and The Asylums Hansel and Gretel (2013) and Forgotten Evil (2017).